• Skip to primary navigation

 Crème

-1. Place avocado pulp in small bowl.
+1. Place avocado pulp in a small bowl.
 Using a fork, mash the avocado until smooth and there are no visible lumps.

-2. Add crème fraîche or sour cream, lime juice, sugar, green Tabasco sauce and season with salt and fresh ground black pepper; fold together.
+2. Add crème fraîche or sour cream, lime juice, sugar, green Tabasco sauce, and season with salt and fresh ground black pepper; fold together.

 3. Cover and refrigerate for a least one hour, or until thick.